- Before you apply

 When should I apply?

-Applications for the 2017/18 academic year are open.
+Application deadlines for 2018/19 Application deadlines for the 2018/19 academic year will be announced in the next few months.
+If you wish to apply for 2018/19 please do not apply now.
+The online application form will be available in October 2017.
 To give yourself plenty of time to undertake your interview, consider your offer, and prepare for your move to London, we highly recommend you apply by the November deadline.

 Is there an application fee?